 To man, I’ve only got like a quarter of the possible deals that I used to have, how are you adjusting?
 Has the team adjusted to being much more targeted and what they’re doing on a daily basis?
 Is that is that going?
 Well, because I think you can make a lot more money by going up market as a rep. But you just got to be more deliberate in what you’re doing is what I’ve seen.

 Jackie: Exactly.
-Um, so actually, it was watching the movie, Hidden Figures last night about the women who we’re helping NASA, and the woman every day, basically, is crunching numbers.
-And then she goes and she runs up to her boss at the end of the day and says, I’ve come up with this great formula, I’m so excited, we’re going to land on the moon.
-And he says, actually we learned some new piece of information later this afternoon, all your everything you’ve done today is irrelevant.
-And they’re moving at such a fast pace that she can’t keep up.
+Um, so actually, it was watching the movie.
+Hidden Figures last night about the women who we’re helping NASA, and the woman every day, basically, is crunching numbers.
+And then she goes and she runs up to her boss at the end of the day and says.
+I’ve come up with this great formula.
+I’m so excited, we’re going to land on the moon.
+And he says, actually we learned some new piece of information later this afternoon.
+All your everything you’ve done today is irrelevant.
+They’re moving at such a fast pace that she can’t keep up.
 And so she has to whatever, that’s a movie.

 And they left the industry.
 And I think that there are other people that see this as a real opportunity.
-And luckily, at New Relic, we have different segments, and we see our enterprise reps getting their seven figure W2s and we watch that presentation.
-And I think for us, we’re starting to see this as our foot in the door to get out of transactional, and we’re going to get more focused on really being a consultative partner.
-And it’s making it a lot better for our long term ability to have great careers.
+Luckily, at New Relic, we have different segments, and we see our enterprise reps getting their seven figure W2s and we watch that presentation.
+I think for us, we’re starting to see this as our foot in the door to get out of transactional, and we’re going to get more focused on really being a consultative partner.
+It’s making it a lot better for our long term ability to have great careers.

 Billy: Awesome, awesome.
 Yeah, I think selling bigger deals.
 It’s a little different skill set, but I don’t feel like personally, I’ve done small deals, I’ve done big deals, I think it’s almost the same amount of work.
 It’s just a different kind of work.